In this section:

 About us

-The Britwell Youth and Community Project (BYCP) has been serving the children, young people and wider community of Britwell for almost 60 years.
-We are committed to enhance our work over the coming years in order to support Children and Young People to make a successful transition into adulthood.
+The Britwell Youth and Community Project (BYCP) has been serving the children, young people and wider community of Britwell for almost 70 years.
+We are committed to enhance our work over the coming years in order to support children and young people to make a successful transition into adulthood.

-BYCP provides a range of leisurely activities for young people afterschool and during the school holiday period in order to develop their physical, mental and spiritual capacities so that they may grow to full maturity as individuals and members of society.
-Our beneficiaries include more than 400+ young people (aged 8+) who use our services each year as well as the wider community who as parents and carers have a safe environment to send their children too.
+Our beneficiaries include 400+ young people (aged 8+) who use our services each year as well as the wider community who as parents and carers have a safe environment to send their children too.

 In 2010, Britwell Youth & Community Project was awarded the Queens Award for Voluntary Service.
 This unique UK national honour was created by Her Majesty Queen Elizabeth II to mark the Golden Jubilee in 2002 and to recognise the outstanding contributions made to local communities by groups of volunteers.
 It has an equivalent status for voluntary groups as the MBE has for individuals.